-About The Farmers
+About The Farm and Farmers

 Our farm offers an outstanding selection of seasonal vegetables each week in your farm box.
 Fresh produce is included too, plus fruit or berries seasonally.
 We grow many of your “old time favorites”, and there’s also a few new introductions each season to tempt your taste buds.